pocomane/brewed-in-the-apocalypse/bita.md

 Bob shows the palms shaping an X so the scenarist asks to him what is wrong

-Bob - please, do go in that details with child and fire, I am a fireman and it is a bit distressing to me.
+Bob - please, do not go in that details with child and fire, I am a fireman and it is a bit distressing to me.

 Scenarist - Sorry, I will remember this in the future.
 It is for any kind of person locked in dangerous building, or are just for this specific situation?